Olivia Nuamah is a community builder, mother, and artist.

 Prior to joining Pride Toronto, Collin managed the entertainment program for the Ontario Lottery and Gaming Corporation.
 He produced the Pan Am torch relay celebration and has worked with the National Hockey League, Roy Thompson and Massey Halls.
 His goal-oriented leadership and focus on operational excellence will add tremendous value to Pride Toronto.

 Amber is a non-profit professional with more than 10 years of experience in event coordination, procurement, volunteer management, sponsorship and fund development.
 Her passion for Pride started when she stood as the Dyke March coordinator in 2012-2013.
 Amber’s previous work experience includes supporting the development department and producing events at Big Brothers Big Sisters of Toronto, working as the Manager of Events at The 519 Manager, and most recently as the Manager of Sponsorships and Special Events with Artscape.
 Amber is excited that her career path has led her back to supporting her community and assisting in producing one of the City of Toronto’s key festivals.

 Volunteer Program Manager

 Coming from a leadership development background, Bobby has what it takes to support, mentor and energize Pride Toronto’s volunteers!
 For the last three years, Bobby has worked to end LGBTQ+ discrimination amongst youth on a local and national level by managing university students across North America to combat bullying and discrimination.
 Bobby is no stranger to Pride festivals, having worked closely with our friends at Halifax Pride as the Community Events Lead.
-He will never forget his first Pride Toronto festival, witnessing his queer siblings come together to dance, scream, cry, remember, and most importantly, to be proud.
+They will never forget their first Pride Toronto festival, witnessing their queer siblings come together to dance, scream, cry, remember, and most importantly, to be proud.
 Bobby believes Pride Toronto’s greatest asset is its volunteers.
-To him, our community is like no other; he will work tirelessly to make Pride all that it can be.
+To them, our community is like no other; they will work tirelessly to make Pride all that it can be.